mjkatgithub/mjkatgithub.github.io/content/blog/drafts/migrate-nuxt2-to-nuxt3.md

 - Don’t be afraid to remove legacy code or dependencies that are no longer needed.

 Every migration is unique, but most issues can be solved with a bit of patience and by consulting the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/upgrade#nuxt-2-to-nuxt-3) and community resources.

+## 4. Conclusion

+### Summary of my experience

+Migrating from Nuxt 2 to Nuxt 3 was both a challenge and a great learning experience.
+While the process required a deep dive into the new architecture, updated conventions, and breaking changes, the end result is a more modern, maintainable, and performant codebase.
+The new features of Nuxt 3—like the Composition API, Vite integration, and the new directory structure—make development more enjoyable and future-proof.

+### Recommendations for others

+- **Read the official migration guide** before you start.
+It will save you a lot of time and confusion.
+- **Take it step by step:** Update dependencies, migrate config and structure, then tackle code and styling issues.
+- **Expect to break things:** Don’t be discouraged by errors—most are solvable with a bit of research and patience.
+- **Test early and often:** Run your app after every major change to catch issues before they pile up.
+- **Clean up your codebase:** Use the migration as an opportunity to remove unused dependencies, legacy code, and outdated patterns.
+- **Leverage the community:** If you get stuck, search GitHub issues, Discord, or the Nuxt forums—chances are, someone else had the same problem.
+- **Work in a dedicated migration branch:** This keeps your production code safe and lets you experiment freely.
+- **Document your process:** Writing down each step (or blogging about it) is invaluable for yourself and others.

+### What I would do differently next time

+- **Plan more time for CSS and layout adjustments:** Small differences in how styles are handled can have a big impact.
+- **Be prepared for subtle differences in tooling:** Especially with Vite and modern Sass, some things work differently than in the old Webpack world.
+- **Consider a full rewrite for very old projects:** Sometimes, starting from scratch with Nuxt 3 and porting over only the essentials is faster and cleaner.

+**Final thoughts:**
+The migration to Nuxt 3 is absolutely worth it for most projects.
+The ecosystem is moving forward, and the new features and performance improvements are significant.
+With a bit of patience and a systematic approach, you’ll end up with a codebase that’s ready for the future.

+Good luck with your own migration!